valerielim/Sentiment-Analysis/Process.md

 Grab and Uber are competing pretty hard for the local market right now.
 After Travis' controversies started in Feb 2017, I noticed some friends grew polarised towards one company or the other.
-I wondered if the company's negative press image would affect the way other customers felt towards the brand as well.
+I wondered if the company's press image would affect the way other customers felt towards the brand as well.

-This post outlines the process I used to mine public data using R and the Facebook Graph API for Uber and Grab.
+This post outlines the process I used to mine public Facebook data using Graph API and `R `for Uber and Grab.
 I then built a `naive bayes` sentiment classifier to label the data and visualised the results below.
-All in all, I'm looking to see if there is a difference in the way people talk and feel toward Grab and Uber.
+All in all, I'm looking to see if there is a difference in the way people feel toward Grab and Uber.

 **Quick outline of workflow:**

-* Mining Data from Facebook API with R
+* Mining Data from Facebook
 * Cleaning the data
 * Building features for machine learning
 * Machine learning for sentiment classification
 * Visualise results

-# Mining Data from Facebook API with R
+# Mining Data from Facebook

-I chose to mine data from Facebook as it is the platform with the highest social activity for both brands, compared to Twitter or Instagram.
+I chose to mine data from Facebook as it is the social media platform with the highest activity for both brands, compared to Twitter or Instagram.

-Setting up the API authentication took less than 5 minutes.
-From my Facebook account, I made a simple developer's app, and copied my authentication key from the app's [settings](https://developers.facebook.com/tools/accesstoken/).
-I then set up the API authentication in R below.
-Detailed Facebook API set-up instructions can be found [in this tutorial](http://thinktostart.com/analyzing-facebook-with-r/) or on the [Rfacebook documentation](https://cran.r-project.org/web/packages/Rfacebook/Rfacebook.pdf).
+Setting up the Graph API authentication for Facebook is relatively fast.
+From my account, I set up an empty app and thus received an authentication key [here](https://developers.facebook.com/tools/accesstoken/) to call the API.
+Locally, I set up the rest of the process to receive the data using R (below) following the [Rfacebook documentation](https://cran.r-project.org/web/packages/Rfacebook/Rfacebook.pdf).

 ```R
 library(RFacebook)